 The Fossey Fund works with people in Africa who share the same ecosystem with the gorillas.
 The fund provides conservation education to the communities in an effort to reduce threat, seek alternative resources and encourage anti-poaching efforts.

-Mike Crowther, the Zoo’s president and chief executive officer, serves on the board of trustees of The Dian Fossey Gorilla Fund International.
+Mike Crowther, the Zoo’s chief executive officer, serves on the board of trustees of The Dian Fossey Gorilla Fund International.
 In 2016, actor Sigourney Weaver — who has served as The Fossey Fund’s Honorary Chair since her starring role in “Gorillas in the Mist” — received the Jane Alexander Global Wildlife Ambassador Award for her work advocating for the endangered apes.

 The Indianapolis Zoo supports the ongoing goal of the Goualougo Triangle Ape Project — to improve the conservation outlook of the Congo Basin’s chimpanzees and gorillas through long-term applied research, enhanced protection of habitat, and strengthening of local capacity.
 The Congo Basin has long been considered a stronghold for gorilla conservation, but these African apes live in a rapidly changing landscape.
 GTAP’s efforts combine applied conservation research of the gorillas and chimpanzees whose populations overlap areas of active logging with data of the industry to define the characteristics necessary for “high conservation value” forests.
 The project conducts health monitoring and assesses risks of disease transmission, while also advancing professional development in local educational outreach.
 GTAP staff provide training in research, project management and the skills to interact with regional and international conservation work.

 The International Elephant Foundation (IEF) is composed of a group of Association of Zoos and Aquariums zoos and other elephant facilities whose resident elephants are wildlife ambassadors helping to educate the public and raise valuable support dollars for elephant conservation.
 Dr. Rob Shumaker, Zoo President, serves on the IEF board of directors.
 In 2011, the IEF provided a total of $230,000 in support of elephant conservation.